iamsharduld/disease-diagnosis/README.md

 Python3.X.X

 ### Installing

 A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+You can use pip for installing required packages

 ```
 python -m pip install -r requirements.txt
 ```

+or
-or use anaconda
+use anaconda
 https://www.anaconda.com/products/individual

+## Placeholder content below

 ## Running the tests